Sotheby's toasts stellar HK wine sales, art sales mixed

 HONG KONG (Reuters) - Global auction house Sotheby’s kicked off its spring sales in Hong Kong by selling all lots in a two-day wine sale, outstripping expectations, but the picture was less clear for its Asian and Chinese art sales as buyers became more selective.

-Sotheby’s said its wine sales beat top estimates at HK$63.6 million ($8.19 million) compared with a forecast of HK$57.3 million.
+Sotheby’s said its wine sales beat top estimates at HK$63.6 million compared with a forecast of HK$57.3 million.

 “Mature, classic Bordeaux, Burgundy and Champagne were a huge success,” said Sotheby’s Worldwide Head of Wine Serena Sutcliffe.